Refusal Cases

 Forced Blood Draws

 If a driver refuses chemical testing, police can sometimes force a blood draw under specific circumstances, such as after a lawful arrest and with reasonable belief of intoxication, and the approval of a judge.
 While this is allowed under the Schmerber v.
 California ruling, failure to follow proper procedures can lead to a suppression of the blood test results.
-A skilled DUI attorney can challenge forced blood draws if constitutional rights are violated during the process.
+A skilled California DUI Lawyer can challenge forced blood draws if constitutional rights are violated during the process.
 Even if the arresting officer is authorized to force a blood draw, the blood must still be done in a “medically approved manner.”

 Categories